Red-and-green macaw: Description

 The green-winged macaw can be readily distinguished from the scarlet macaw.
 While the breast of both birds are bright red, the upper-wing covert feathers of the green-winged macaw is mostly green (as opposed to mostly yellow, or a strong mix of yellow and green in the scarlet macaw).
 In addition, the green-winged macaw has characteristic red lines around the eyes formed by rows of tiny feathers on the otherwise bare white skin patch; this is one of the biggest differences from a scarlet macaw to the casual viewer.
 Iridescent teal feathers are surrounded by red on the tail.
 If seen together, the green-winged macaw is clearly larger than the scarlet macaw as well.

 In terms of length, this species is second only in size to the hyacinth macaw, the largest of the macaws.
 The red-and-green macaw attains a total body length of 90 to 95 cm in adults.
 Twelve adults were found to average 1214 g.
 A weight range of between 1050 and 1708 g has been reported.
-While its weight range is broadly similar to that of the hyacinth, the average weight of the red-and-green macaw is slightly surpassed by both the hyacinth and great green macaws, and amongst all living parrots additionally by the kakapo.
+While its weight range is broadly similar to that of the hyacinth, the average weight of the red-and-green macaw is slightly surpassed by both the hyacinth and great green macaws, and amongst all living parrots additionally by the kākāpō.